gregreindel/cardano-node-cloud-init/README.md

 --ssh       SSH key.
 Required so you can connect to the server.
 --ssh-p     SSH port.
 Defaults to 22.
 -b          Whether or not to bundle the config/setup scripts with the basic install user data for the output.
+-bnswap     Number of bytes for block node swap file.
+Defaults to 0, which wil disable the swap file.
+-rnswap     Number of bytes for relay node swap file.
+Defaults to 0, which wil disable the swap file.
 ```
 Outputs to /out/$id/file-name.yaml